convey-stack/convey-stack.github.io/_documentation/message-brokers.md

 * `Exchange name` - `{namespace}` or value passed in the `MessageNamespaceAttribute`
 * `Message routing key` - `{namespace}.{messageName}`or `{valueFromMessageNamespaceAttribute}.{messageName}`

-Thus if you use Convey withing just **one application** the only, required parameter to make publish/subscribe work is a `namespace` parameter inside `appsettings.json`.
+Thus if you use Convey within just **one application** the only, required parameter to make publish/subscribe work is a `namespace` parameter inside `appsettings.json`.
 Once you communicate **multiple, independent apps (like microservices)** `MessageNamespaceAttribute` is necessary on the publisher side to send a message to the correct exchange with correct message routing key.

 ```csharp
 [MessageNamespace("parcels")]